hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 doing has not the sanction of the scriptures, and that the giving up of them will not hurt him at all, but on the other hand will make him a better man.
 Secondly, there is the other difficulty.
 These scriptures of ours have been very vast.
-We read in the *Mahâbhâshya* of Patanjali, that great philological work, that the Sâma-Veda had one thousand branches.
+We read in the *Mahābhāshya* of Patanjali, that great philological work, that the Sāma-Veda had one thousand branches.
 Where are they all?
 Nobody knows.
 So with each of the Vedas;
 the major portion of these books have disappeared, and it is only the minor portion that remains to us.
 They were all taken charge of by